spatialos/CExampleProject/v15-upgrade-log.md

    permission.
 We are also starting the physics worker as a managed worker, and so would need to address the breaking change where `layer` no longer refers to an attribute, but refers to a worker type instead.
-However, because the attribute matched the worker type to bein with, we don't have to make any changes.
+However, because the attribute matched the worker type to begin with, we don't have to make any changes.
 We also take the opportunity to remove some flags which are no longer necessary.

+We can now run the project.
+Please note that this project does not use all SpatialOS features, and might not use them in the same way as your project.
+This is therefore an illustration of what an upgrade might look like, but you will need to assess what that looks like on a case by case basis, and examine the full release notes.
+In particular, among the larger impact changes, this project does not use:
+* The `AuthorityChangeOp`, which has been replaced with the `ComponentSetAuthorityChangeOp`.
+* We did not use the schema AST format in this project, which has been removed.
+* We use the Structured Project Layout, rather than the Flexible Project Layout.
+  If you are using FPL, it might change some steps required.
+* We did not use the legacy interest APIs.